codeworks-secops/gcp-cloud-build/README.md

 Access the deployed application
 ===

-* Get the URL from the Cloud Run console
+* Pick the URL from the Cloud Run Console

 Clean-up all resources
 ===